elegantthemes/d5-extension-example-modules/README.md

-# D5 Module Extension Example
+# D5 Extension Example Modules
 This extension is a collection of example modules.
 You can use these modules as a reference for your development.
 This extension uses composer to autoload the modules in PHP.
 You can find the example modules in the `src/components` folder for Visual Builder and in the `modules` folder for Front-end rendering.

 ## Installation